-Educational campaigns and training programmes to promote the prudent use of antibiotics is a key intervention measure to enhance antibiotic stewardship.
-Campaigns can vary from simple, low-cost internet campaigns to expensive mass-media campaigns aiming to affect behavioural change in diverse target groups such as physicians, veterinarians and the public.
+Assess educational and training programmes to enhance antimicrobial awareness and stewardship physicians.
+Campaigns can vary from simple, low-cost internet campaigns to expensive mass-media campaigns aiming to affect behavioural change in diverse target groups such as physicians, veterinarians, farmers and the public.
 Campaigns may apply multiple simultaneous interventions making it difficult to establish which strategy is most efficient in changing attitudes, beliefs, norms and practices.
-Further research should assess the impact of information, training and public campaigns on the development of resistance to antibiotics and the general public awareness of the AMR issue over time, particularly in resource-poor settings.
+Further research should assess the impact of information, training and public campaigns on the development of resistance to antimicrobials and the general public awareness of the AMR issue over time, particularly in resource-poor settings.